ddnexus/pagy/docs/migration-tips.md

 The Pagy API is quite different from other pagination gems, so there is not always a one-to-one correlation between the changes you will have to make, however, if you split the process in the following general phases it should be quite simple.

-1. Removing the egacy code trying to convert the statements that have a direct relation with Pagy
+1. Removing the legacy code, trying to convert the statements that have a direct relation with Pagy
 2. Running the app so to raise exceptions in order to find legacy code that may be still in place
-3. When the app runs without error, adjusting the pagination to look and work as before
+3. When the app runs without error, adjusting the pagination to look and work as before: just many times faster and using many times less memory ;)

 ### Removing the old code